Tropical convexity over max-min semiring: Separation and non-separation

 In the tropical convexity, all semispaces are open tropical halfspaces expressed as solution sets to a strict two-sided max-linear inequality.
 See e.g. \cite{NS-1}.
 Thus the closures of semispaces are hyperplanes.

 In the case of max-min convexity, hyperplane in $\mmset^d$ can be defined as the solution set to a max-min linear equation {

 }

 The structure of a max-min hyperplane is presented in \cite{Nit-09}.
 One investigates the distribution of values for the left and right hand side of \eqref{e:maxmin-hyper}, and then identifies the regions in $\mmset^d$ where the values of the sides coincide.
 We illustrate this procedure in Figure 3, which shows the structure of a max-min hyperplane (line) in $\mmset^2$.
-The left side pictures show the distribution of values for both sides of \eqref{e:maxmin-hyper}: for the white regions the distribution is uniform and the value is equal to the coordinate of the finite point on the main diagonal that belongs to their boundary; the regions labeled $x_1$ are tiled by vertical lines each of value equal to its $x_1$ coordinate, and the regions labeled $x_2$ are tiled by horizontal lines each of value equal to its $x_2$ coordinate.
+The left side pictures show the distribution of values for both sides of \eqref{e:maxmin-hyper}: for the white regions the distribution is uniform and the value is equal to the coordinate of the finite point on the main diagonal that belongs to their boundary; the regions labeled $x_1$ are tiled by vertical lines for which the value of each point is equal to its $x_1$ coordinate, and the regions labeled $x_2$ are tiled by horizontal lines for which the value of each point is equal to its $x_2$ coordinate.
 The right side picture shows the graph of the line.

 In~\cite{N-Ser1} we investigated the relation between the max-min hyperplanes and the closures of semispaces ${S}_i(x)$.
 We recall that the \emph{diagonal} of $\mmset^d$ is the set $\cD_d=\{(a,\ldots,a)\in \mmset^d\mid a\in\mmset\}.$